-- i.
+i.
 Rental to any person, this includes rental to a roommate.
-Roommate rental is assumed to be using more than 15% of the residence for business purposes. - ii.
-The property may not have accessory units, storage sheds, or other unattached, separate structures that would qualify as livable space. - iii.
-A place that is used on a regular basis in the trade or business of providing day care for children, or for other individuals, regardless of age.
+Roommate rental is assumed to be using more than 15% of the residence for business purposes.

+ii.
+Use of the home on a regular basis as a place in the trade or business of providing day care for children, or for other individuals, regardless of age, is not permitted.